bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/Answers.md

 4. Why would we convert a NodeList into an Array?
 - NodeLists aren't javascript arrays, nodelists don’t have access to array methods.
 So we convert them
   into an array to gain access.

 5. What is a component?
+- Components are reusable pieces of code that are modular.